otodavid/news-homepage/README.md

 # News Homepage - Frontend Mentor Challenge
 This is a solution to a challenge from Frontend Mentors.
-The solution can be found on my profile on [Frontend Mentor](https://www.frontendmentor.io/solutions/responsive-news-page-with-nextjs-and-tailwindcss-Yfbm3i0W8Z).
+The solution can be found on my [Frontend Mentor profile](https://www.frontendmentor.io/solutions/responsive-news-page-with-nextjs-and-tailwindcss-Yfbm3i0W8Z).
 The live site can be found here -  [News homepage](https://webnews-homepage.vercel.app/).

 ## Outline
 - [Overview](#overview)